krasch/smart-assistants/recommender-system/README.md

 The necessary data format is described in the Readme file in the [datasets](datasets) directory.
 Make sure to also include your dataset in [src/run.py](src/run.py) and [src/examine.py](src/examine.py).

-Want to see the source code for the proposed recommender system?
+Want to see the source code for the proposed system?
 ------------------------------

 You can find it in [src/classifiers/temporal.py](src/classifiers/temporal.py).